community-led-design/kit/src/case-studies/coding-to-learn-and-create-co-designing-with-kids-with-complex-needs.md

 endDate: false
 metaImage: /assets/media/design-activity-using-the-prototype.jpg
 metaImageAlt: >-
-  A group of students and an instructor is using the prototype to control the movement of the robots.
-Markers have been stuck to the robots, so when they move they draw images on a piece of paper underneath them.
+  A group of students in wheelchairs and facilitators are sitting around large panels of paper taped to the ground.
+Sitting on top of the paper are small robots that have markers attached to them.
+At the edge of the paper are an assortment of markers and paints.
 ---
 ## Project overview